Probing the nature of dark matter with accreted globular cluster streams: Streams from Globular Clusters accreted from dwarf galaxies

 The simulations of accreted GCs were undertaken using the same setup as described in Section~\ref{sec:f_stream}, except that the GCs were placed inside DM subhalos which were also represented by N-body distributions.
 The mass and softening parameters of DM particles were $750\msun$ and $20\pc$, respectively, while these parameters for the star particles were the same as in Section~\ref{sec:f_stream}.
 This choice of resolution is based on numerical tests that we undertook in order to reproduce the expected behaviour of GCs that otherwise evolve in isolated cored/cuspy systems (see Appendix~\ref{appendix:numerics}).
 It is worth remarking that since we employ live N-body models for both GCs and subhalos, we accurately model dynamical friction of the GC in the subhalo.
 However, since the host Galactic potential is smooth and static, the effects of dynamical friction on the subhalo are absent.

 GCs were launched at an initial distance $r_p$ from the center of the subhalos (only two values, $r_p = 0.5\kpc, 1\kpc,$ were used for all simulations).
+These values of $r_p$ are the pericentric distances of the GCs inside the subhalo.
 Our trial simulations showed that placing GCs at locations $r_p << r_0$ within cuspy subhalos caused their instantaneous disruption (for the reasons provided in Sec.~\ref{subsec:theory}, also see Appendix~\ref{appendix:numerics}), either resulting only in physically broad streams (much like those observed from disrupted dwarf galaxies) or preventing GC stars from escaping the deep potential well of the subhalo altogether.
 Since we are interested in exploring GC streams that contain a narrow structural component (as seen in both simulations, \citetalias{Carlberg2018Density_Structure}, and observations, \citealt{MalhanCocoonDetection2019, Bonaca2019Jhelum}, \citetalias{MalhanCocoonDetection2019} and \citetalias{Bonaca2019Jhelum} hereafter), we employed those values of $r_p$ that produced thin components for both the cuspy and cored subhalos.
 The problem of instantaneous disruption of the GC was not encountered in cored subhalo cases even for $r_p << r_0$; however we used the same set of $r_p$ values in all the subhalo models to facilitate fairer comparisons.
 Appendix~\ref{appendix:small_rp} presents results of simulations for streams for $r_p << r_0$.